-Pacific Northwest Midstream HVAC and Water Heating Program
+Midstream HVAC and Water Heating Program

-Stocking high-efficiency equipment and actively upselling high-efficiency models can improve your bottom line, reduce customer utility bills, and benefit the environment.
+Stocking high-efficiency equipment and actively upselling high-efficiency models can improve your bottom line, reduce customer utility bills, and benefit the environment

-- Increase sales of high-efficiency equipment by reducing upfront costs
+Increase sales of high-efficiency equipment by reducing upfront costs

-- Increase stocking of high-efficiency equipment so it is readily available to customers in emergency replacement situations
+Increase stocking of high-efficiency equipment so it is readily available to customers in emergency replacement situations

-Download Qualified Product Lists:
+Qualified Product Lists

 Frequently Asked Questions

-What benefits does the PNW Midstream Program offer you as a contractor?
+What benefits does the Seattle City Light Midstream HVAC and Water Heating Program offer you as a contractor?

 What are the program participation requirements?